FIWARE/tutorials.Extended-Properties/README.md

       test: (wget --server-response --spider --quiet  http://ld-context/ngsi-context.jsonld 2>&1 | awk 'NR==1{print $$2}'|  grep -q -e "200") || exit 1
 ```

-All containers are residing on the same network - the OrionLD Context Broker is listening on Port `1026` and MongoDB is
+All containers reside on the same network - the OrionLD Context Broker is listening on Port `1026` and MongoDB is
 listening on the default port `27017` and the httpd web server is offering `@context` files on port `80`.
 All containers
 are also exposing ports externally - this is purely for the tutorial access - so that cUrl or Postman can access them
 without being part of the same network.
 The command-line initialization should be self-explanatory.